daniel-beet/acme.sh.wiki-clone/dnsapi.md

 # How to use DNS API

-If your dns provider doesn't provide api access, you can use our dns alias mode:
+If your DNS provider doesn't provide API access, you can use our DNS alias mode:

 https://github.com/acmesh-official/acme.sh/wiki/DNS-alias-mode